emmercm/rpi-cast/README.md

 # rpi-cast

-Automatically cast audio from a Raspberry Pi.
+A tool to automatically cast audio input from a Raspberry Pi.

 ## Overview